Constitution of Botswana: Scholarly critiques of the Constitution

-While the constitution has been relatively stable in terms of being the governing document, some scholars, including Gretchen Bauer, Druscilla Scribner, John Holm, have argued that the constitution does not adequately protect women or minorities.
+While the constitution has been relatively stable in terms of being the governing document, some scholars, including Gretchen Bauer, Druscilla Scribner, and John Holm, have argued that the constitution does not adequately protect women or minorities.
 In Botswana, there have been movements in order to try and establish gender quotas in the constitution, so that women are more able to win seats in the National Assembly.
 This is due to the county's first-past-the-post electoral system, which makes it more difficult for women of any party to win seats.
 Although gender quota initiatives in the country have been largely ineffective, some scholars argue that they prove that the constitution has failed to account for the need of constitutional provisions protecting female representation.

 Botswana's constitution is noted for being extremely gender neutral, with only one reference to sex in the entire document.
 Some argue that this is beneficial as to show gender equality; however, others point to this gender neutrality as acceptance of de facto discrimination.
 Those who argue this state that women have to fight for laws in the negative, in that they have to get laws to allow them to do things that should already be granted to them in the constitution.

 Another criticism of the constitution is that it was written by the current, and so far only, ruling party in the country.
 The Bechuanaland Democratic party (BDP) was founded by Seretse Khama before Botswana was an independent nation, and since the country's independence the BDP has been the only party to rule, although elected through democratic elections.
 Due to the continuous rule of this single party, many fear that the constitution in place unfairly biases the electorate toward the party and its supporters.
 This has also led to criticism about class and ethnicity conflict.